 Impairment losses are recognized in the consolidated income statement.

-(ii) Property, plant and equipment and intangible assets
+(ii) Property, plant and equipment and intangible assets other than goodwill

 For intangible assets with an indefinite life or intangible assets not available for use yet, we perform an impairment test at least on an annual basis.
 Furthermore we review at each balance sheet date the carrying amount of our tangible and intangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).
 Where the asset does not generate cash flows that are independent from other assets, we estimate the recoverable amount of the cash-generating unit to which the asset belongs.
 If the recoverable amount of an asset or cash generating unit is estimated to be less than the carrying amount, the carrying amount of the asset is reduced to its recoverable amount.
 An impairment loss is recognized as an expense immediately.

 When an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined, had no impairment loss been recognized for the asset in prior years.
 A reversal of an impairment loss resulting from a sale of a subsidiary is recognized as income.
-In other cases impairment losses of goodwill are never reversed.

 Net income/loss per share